yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-freetrial.md

 ---
-title: Request a free trial
+title: Start a free trial
-linkTitle: Request a free trial
+linkTitle: Start a free trial
-description: Request a free trial of YugabyteDB Managed to conduct POCs and performance testing.
+description: Start a free trial of YugabyteDB Managed to conduct POCs and performance testing.
 headcontent: Explore all YugabyteDB Managed features
 menu:
   preview_yugabyte-cloud: